Randy Terrill: Early life and education

-Terrill was born in Alva, Oklahoma on September 29, 1969.
+Terrill was born in Alva, Oklahoma, on September 29, 1969.
 He received a bachelor's degree in political science from the University of Central Oklahoma and a J.D. from the University of Oklahoma College of Law.

 Political career

 Before being elected to office himself, Terrill had various political jobs, working "as a press intern for Governor Henry Bellmon, legislative assistant to former House Republican Leader Larry Ferguson, director of legislative research and special projects for Governor Frank Keating, political director of the Oklahoma Republican Party, and as special assistant to Labor Commissioner Brenda Reneau.

 Terrill was first elected to the state House in 2004, representing a district in the Oklahoma City suburbs.

 During his time in the state House, Terrill was known for his sponsorship of "English-only" legislation.
-Terrill was also known for his sponsorship of HB1804, a strict law targeting illegal immigrations that the Legislature enacted in 2007.
+Terrill was also known for his sponsorship of HB1804, a strict law targeting illegal immigration, that the Legislature enacted in 2007.
 The bill was backed by "Immigration Reform for Oklahoma Now" (IRON), an advocacy group that supported legislation to combat what it asserts to be an "illegal alien invasion of America."
 Terrill touted his legislation as "tougher than Arizona's anti-immigration law"; the measure required "police to determine the status of anyone they lawfully stop and also suspect is an illegal immigrant" and made it "a state crime to lack immigration papers."

 In March 2011, Terrill was publicly reprimanded by the House in a 67-18 vote after being "accused of using profane language and threatening violence against" House Speaker Kris Steele, a fellow Republican.
 Terrill denied making threats or using profanity and characterized the reprimand as part of an "orchestrated attack" on him.

 Terrill was re-elected to a fourth term in 2010; after being charged with bribery, Terrill did not seek reelection in 2012.
 In that year, Terrill unsuccessfully ran for Cleveland County commissioner, losing to Norman School Board member and former police captain Darry Stacy.